 Green Book is the crowd-pleaser of 2018.
-A strong, yet safe, film dealing with race relations, bigotry, and acceptance towards other human beings.
+A safe film dealing with race relations, bigotry, and acceptance towards other human beings.

 Nominated for five Oscars, including Best Picture, Green Book is a heartfelt picture that may move some to tears.
 Actor’s Mahershala Ali and Viggo Mortensen are outstanding in their title roles, while their chemistry rides smoothly together.
 As we drift farther South with our characters the film’s subject matter stays light, never too heavy, and keeps you focused.
 It’s a movie that demonstrates what real social change can do and a message that’s still relevant for our country today.
 Yesterday, Mortensen and Ali received Oscar nominations for Best Actor in a Leading Role (Mortensen) and Best Actor in a Supporting Role (Ali).
 Both actors are exceptional here and help uplift the film overall.
 Our film follows the true story of Tony Lip (Mortensen), a bouncer from an Italian-American neighborhood in the Bronx, who is hired to drive Dr. Don Shirley (Ali), a world-class African-American pianist, on a concert tour from Manhattan to the Deep South in the 1960s.